Press ESC to close

 Though the Pergamon’s closure sounds necessarily interminable, visitors will soon be welcomed back to the building’s northern wing, which will reopen in three years.
 New additions will increase the display from prior to last October, when the building closed entirely.
 In the meantime, there’s internal discussion about lending out items from the collection, which would also be a way to raise money, but German museums don’t have the infrastructure devoted to sending objects abroad, the way France’s art institutions do.
 However, until the full Pergamon reopens, the temporary Pergamon Panorama is on view just across the Spree river, featuring an artistic interpretation by Yadegar Asisi and about 80 objects from the museum’s permanent collection.

-, Museum Renovations Across Europe: What to Expect, Museum Spotlight Europe
+, Museum Renovations Across Europe: What’s New?, Museum Spotlight Europe

 PERGAMON Panorama, top visitor platform from bird’s eye perspective © asisi / Tom Schulze